baronet2/Geography-of-Innovation-Data/README.md

 ## Contributing

 If you would like to contribute to the code (such as by adding an additional tool), please feel free to open a pull request.
-Feel free to open an issue to request features or discuss the tool.
+Feel free to open an issue to request additional tools/features or open a discussion.

 ## License